DSC01558 1

 • Delayed planning permissions causing unforeseen costs

-• Much needed property development and works are being delayed
+• Much-needed property development and works are being delayed

 • Investors put off by slow bureaucratic processes, impacting public realm improvements